• Skip to primary navigation

 The recipe calls for the dough to be refrigerated for 2 hours but I was impatient and I popped it in the freezer for 30 minutes and it worked great.

-If you would like to make these cookies with regular flour, just substitute the gluten free flour mix for 2 1/4 C cake flour and 2 C all purpose flour.
+If you do not need these cookies to be gluten free, you can substitute the gluten free flour mix forĀ 2 1/4 C cake flour and 2 C all purpose flour.

 For more gluten free recipes here on blog be sure and try: